House Governance and Rules

 - The student may take their complaint to the College Conduct Board.
 (Please refer to the College Conduct Board section of the Student Government Association bylaws for the board's complete procedures.)

 Residents should make themselves knowledgeable about their rights and responsibilities within the residence house system.
-If a student feels that the house community is not functioning effectively or responsive to their concerns, they should consult with a member of the house leadership (e.g. the house president) or the residence life staff for assistance.
+If a student feels that the house community is not functioning effectively or responsive to their concerns, they should consult with a member of the house leadership (e.g. the house president), the house residence life staff, or residence life professional staff for assistance.